FamilySearch/pewpew/README.md

 ### v0.4.9
 Buf fixes:
 - Fix issue with on_demand where things would lock up if the endpoint did not provide a value.
+- Fix issue where a logger causes a fatal test error if writing to the underlying resource causes a blocking call.

 Changes:
 - Add in `random` and `repeat` parameters for `static_list` providers.